Claviz/bellboy/README.md

 [Official stdout reporter](https://github.com/claviz/bellboy-stdout-reporter)

 Reporter is a job wrapper which can operate with [job instance](#job) (for example, listen to events using job `on` method).
 To create a new reporter, you must extend `Reporter` class and implement `report` function, which will be executed during job instance initialization.
+Reporter event listeners (`on`, `onAny`) are added before any other user-defined listeners.
 This function accepts one parameter:

 - **job** `Job` `required`\
   [Job](#job) instance